charlesweir/BrickPython/docs/introduction.rst

 To make our coroutines work, we need something that coordinates them and manages the interaction with the BrickPi.
 These are the classes `Scheduler` and its derived class `BrickPiWrapper`.

-:class:`.Scheduler` handles coroutines, calling them regularly every 'work call' (20 times per second), and provides methods to manage them: starting and stopping them, combining them, and supporting features such as timeouts for a coroutine.
+:class:`.Scheduler` handles coroutines, calling them regularly every 'work call' (some 20 times per second), and provides methods to manage them: starting and stopping them, combining them, and supporting features such as timeouts for a coroutine.

 When the :class:`.Scheduler` stops a coroutine, the coroutine receives a :class:`.StopCoroutineException`; catching this allows the coroutine to tidy up properly.